 In this section, we demonstrate how to incorporate the role of spatial interdependence via trade into projections of economic outcomes when the spatial correlation of productivities changes.
 Recent reviews of quasi-experimental studies that inform climate-change impact projections emphasize the need to consider spatial linkages (Dell, Jones and Olken, 2014; Hsiang, 2016; Auffhammer, 2018; Deschênes and Meng, 2018).
 In this growing literature, the effect of local temperature on an economic outcome is first estimated using quasi-experimental variation that implicitly holds temperatures in other locations fixed.
 These estimates are then used to compute the local consequences of anticipated future warming and the sum of these projected local impacts is used to quantify climate change's global impact.
-However, by using estimates that hold fixed the spatial structure of temperature, these projections amount to considering many scenarios in which each scenario has only a single location experiencing warming.
-This exercise misses the global nature of climate change, in which all locations experience warming simultaneously.
+However, by using estimates that hold fixed the spatial structure of temperature, these projections amount to assuming the impacts of a change in the global climate are equivalent to those of independent local changes.
+In short, the exercise misses the global nature of climate change.